DAO-Driven/Crowdfunding-on-Allo-V2/README.md

-# Decentralized GrantStream: A DAO-Driven Crowdfunding Platform
+# Decentralized GrantStream: A DAO-Driven Crowdfunding Platform on Allo V2

 ## Introduction